 In an ongoing effort to protect bees and other pollinators, the U.S. Environmental Protection Agency (EPA) has developed new pesticide labels that prohibit use of some neonicotinoid pesticide products where bees are present.

 The tables below present weekly adult moth captures in pheromone traps and degree day comparisons for 2008 to 2013.

 With the growing season winding down and most of our traditional fruit pests well under control and not present in orchards, the brown marmorated stink bug (BMSB) continues to represent the most important threat to our apple crop.
-The incessant feeding of growing nymphs (we are finding all BMSB instars during our observations) and summer adults poses a significant economic risk to maturing fruit as each probing or feeding by BMSB on apples eventually results in a visible injury.

 At this stage in the season, commercially available traps and lures for brown marmorated stink bug (BMSB) monitoring could provide valuable information to decide if insecticide treatments are needed.
 Last week (week of Aug 5th), in some traps monitored by our entomology program, we collected over 50 BMSB nymphs and adults per trap.
 The second generation of codling moth (CM), the third generation Oriental fruit moth and second generations of tufted apple bud moth and obliquebanded leafroller are continuing their flights in most Pennsylvania pome fruit orchards.
 As the season progresses and the trees become larger, often the volume of used water per acre should be increased.
 Even the most efficacious pest management products will not work if the spray coverage is not sufficient.